Aeroluna/LunaCoopMod/README.md

 ## Nova

-- Added P2 Advantage: Stuns enemies for 4 seconds when unloading.
+- Added P2 Advantage: Stuns enemy units in the drop off area for 4 seconds when unloading.

 P2 was such a boring prestige.
 Stunning enemies at least grants a niche of dropping right on top of enemies and bursting them down.

 - Reworked Covert Banshee's Rocket Barrage ability.
   - Now does damage over time rather than instantly.
-  - Fixed bug where missiles would not launch from weapons.
+  - Fixed bug where missiles would launch from the center of the model instead of the weapons.
   - Changed autocast to prioritize hitting multiple enemies, but can target fewer.
+  - Reduced casting arc from 360 to 0 (Now has to face target location).

 Looked silly dealing the damage instantly and afterwards the rockets land.